JetBrains/guide/sites/webstorm-guide/tips/multi-cursor/index.md

   Multi-cursor selection in WebStorm:
   - Select next occurrence of the current word or selection: _⌃G_ on macOS and _Alt+J_ on Windows and Linux.
   - Select all occurrences: _⌃⌘G_ / _Shift+Ctrl+Alt+J_.
-  - To add or remove multiple carets, you can also press and hold the _⌃_ /_Alt_ key, then click at the next location of the caret.
+  - To add or remove multiple carets, you can also press and hold the _⌃_ /_Alt_ key, then click to add a new caret.
 You can also make a multiple selection by holding _Shift+Alt_ and dragging the caret.
-  - To delete all the carets, press the _Escape_ key.
+  - To remove all the carets, press the _Escape_ key.